 Greensand Champions Hall of Fame Welcome to the Greensand Champions Hall of Fame!
 Greensand Champions are young people who, on their own or as part of a group, are doing amazing things for the Greensand Country Environment.
 They are inspiring and enthusiastic young people with a passion for positive environmental change and we'd like to share and celebrate their actions with you!
-Our thanks and congratulations go to all those who have been named as 2020 Greensand Champions!
-Our judges are currently assessing all entries and will decide who is our ultimate Greensand Champion in March so watch this space - good luck to all!
-2020 Greensand Champions Hall of Fame Maulden Lower School’s Hedgehog class Maulden Lower School’s Hedgehog class are Greensand Champions for helping to restore rare heathland habitat with The Greensand Trust over a number of years.
+The Ultimate Winner!
+Our judges have assessed all entries and we are now delighted to announce the overall winner and and our ultimate Greensand Champion is CLOPHILL PRESCHOOL!
+Our congratulations to the children, but also to the helpers and parents at Clophill Preschool who support and encourage the children on their journey, incorporating care for the environment into everything they do.
+Imogen Godfrey from Clophill Preschool who sent in the entry said: We are a setting that values the contribution nature and our local environment make to the wellbeing, mental health and education of our children and we promote the care of the environment in all that we do.
+Children at Clophill Preschool are pictured making pine cone bird feeders and planting seeds in their allotment.
+2020 Greensand Champions Hall of Fame Our congratulations go to all those shortlisted in this year's scheme - here they are: Maulden Lower School’s Hedgehog class Maulden Lower School’s Hedgehog class are Greensand Champions for helping to restore rare heathland habitat with The Greensand Trust over a number of years.
 They’ve scattered new heather seeds, pulled out weeds and learnt about reptiles.
 Well done Hedgehog class!
 Flit Vale Watch Group and Youth Rangers The Flit Vale Watch Group and Youth Rangers are based in and around the Ampthill and Flitwick area, in the heart of Greensand Country.
 They have supported different practical conservation projects, helped record and monitor wildlife and they’re not afraid to get stuck in to any activities to help wildlife or habitats in need.
 Great Job Flit Vale Watch group - you are all Greensand Champions!
 Heath and Reach Toad Patrol The Heath and Reach Toad Patrol volunteers help amphibians across a busy road to their breeding pond and back every spring.
 The young people and their families have been seen for many years with buckets (and torches) carefully rescuing toads, frogs and newts from danger.
 We're sure the amphibians would join us in congratulating these amazing Greensand Champions.
 Green & Clean Group The Green & Clean Group in Leighton Buzzard are also known as Izzie (pictured), Maddie, Sophie and Cassidy.
 The four inspirational friends are definitely Greensand Champions for taking the initiative during lockdown by safely litter picking their local greenspaces, helping both people and wildlife.
 Congratulations girls, you're showing us what’s possible right on our doorsteps!
 Rushmere Park Academy and Nursery Children at the Rushmere Park Academy and Nursery are all Greensand Champions for using their wonderful school grounds as part of their everyday activities and encouraging wildlife of different kinds - pictured here are birdfeeders they made.
 They reduce, reuse, recycle and look after the pond and garden to help animals and keep learning – good news for everyone.
 Southcott Lower School Southcott Lower School in Linslade has a great environmental area with a brilliant Bug Hotel created by KS2 children and their families.
 These Greensand Champions recycled and re-used materials to build the hotel themselves and then shared ideas for wildlife friendly activities with others in school on social media as well.
 Great effort, we hope some minibeasts have moved in!
 Clophill Preschool We think children at the Clophill Preschool are also Greensand Champions of our environment in all their playing and learning.
 They refill water bottles, compost waste and collect rainwater to save resources and look out for wildlife on their local walks when they’re not busy growing fruit and vegetables to eat on their allotment.
 Great fun – well done!
 More about Greensand Champions The Greensand Country Landscape Partnership is led by the Bedfordshire Rural Communities Charity and local environment charity, The Greensand Trust, and is funded by the National Lottery Heritage Fund.
 It is made possible by National Lottery players; without them we couldn’t fund the project.